easytarget/MQ-Pro-IO/README.md

 ![My Hardware](waveshare_SX1268_LoRa_HAT/overview.jpg)

 # Device Trees
-In the install steps above we reconfigure the system to use the correct MangoPI MQ pro device tree instead of the ??FIX?? one.
+In the install steps above we reconfigure the system to use the correct MangoPI MQ pro device tree instead of the Sipeed Lichee RV one.

 A device tree is a file that defines the structure of the peripherals attached to, and provided by, the GPIO and internal busses on a SBC.